unified-font-object/ufo-spec/versions/ufo3/features.fea.md

 ## Specification

-The file must be a plain text file and it should be in [AFDKO syntax].
+The file must be a plain text file and it should be in [AFDKO FEA syntax].
 If a feature file is present, it must be self-contained; for example, any glyph or mark classes must be defined within the file.
 No assumption should be made about the validity of the syntax.

 Any `include()` statements must be relative to the UFO path, _not_ to the `features.fea` file itself.